The Gospel for Every Enneagram (GHFC Elective: Lesson 1)

 Rose: Because what if rich people come and see all the food and take it.-Lee: Rich people don’t like canned food, Rosie."

-There was more discussion that devolved into name-calling and sticking out of tongues and finally shoving Benny’s empty car seat back and forth at each other until I intervened and suggested they both make signs and tape both to the table.
+There was more discussion that devolved into name-calling and sticking out of tongues and finally shoving my toddler's empty car seat back and forth at each other until I intervened and suggested they both make signs and tape both to the table.

 So we do.
 We get home.
 They get out the junky table and make their signs.
 Lee’s sign says, “Free Food” and Rose’s says, “Free food supplies. welcome poor. take what you really really need.”